You are here: Counties -> Highland

 The East Highlands

-Highland Tourist Information is available in Golspie, an attractive holiday town with a good beach and golf course.
+Golspie is an attractive holiday town with a good beach and golf course.
 Golspie is dominated by Ben a' Bhragaidh (1293ft/394m).
 Near the summit is the landmark monument to the 1st Duke of Sutherland who died in 1833.
-Just outside Golspie is Dunrobin Castle, the largest house in the highlands.
-The castle was extended and the gardens laid out in 1850, by Sir Charles Barry, who designed the Houses of Parliament.

 The area around the Royal Burgh of Dornoch has been inhabited for over 4,000 years.
 Chambered Cairns, Hut Circles, an Iron Age Broch and a Standing Stone can all be found here.
-Call into the Highland Tourist Information centre in the town's Square, for further information of these sites.
+Call into the tourist information centre in the town's Square, for further information of these sites.
 Dornoch has some fine buildings, such as Dornoch Cathedral, Old Town Jail and Bishop's Palace.
 Situated on the edge of the Dornoch Firth, the town is a popular destination with miles of clean sandy beaches, a championship golf course and the nearby National Nature Reserve at Loch Fleet.

 Lairg, at the eastern end of Loch Shin is popular with fishermen.
 The Falls of Shin, five miles from the village, is a fascinating attraction with a dramatic salmon leap.
 There are several prehistoric sites in the area, which you can find out about at the Ferrycroft Centre.
 Here you can get advice on walks and the Ord Archaeology trail over Ord Hill.
 Lairg is famous for its Lamb Sale, the largest one-day livestock market in Europe, held annually in August.